Iván de la Peña: Club career

-In 2002, de la Peña moved to Barcelona neighbours Espanyol, where he gained the continuity and stability to produce some of the best football in his career.
-In the 2004–05 season, he helped the Catalans finish fifth in La Liga, enabling them to qualify for the UEFA Cup.
-In the 2006 domestic cup final, de la Peña masterminded a 4–1 victory against Real Zaragoza, setting up two goals: Raúl Tamudo scored after two minutes when he headed in a rebound following a de la Peña free-kick.
-The pair combined again to carve open the Zaragoza defence to lay on a goal for Luis García; as a result, Espanyol again for the qualified for the UEFA Cup and eventually reached the competition final, losing to Sevilla on penalties.
+On 29 August 2002, de la Peña signed a one-year deal with Barcelona neighbours RCD Espanyol, where he produced some of the best football in his career.
+In 2004–05, he helped the Catalan club to finish fifth in La Liga, enabling it to qualify for the UEFA Cup.
+In the 2006 domestic cup final, he masterminded a 4–1 victory over Real Zaragoza, being directly involved in two goals: Raúl Tamudo scored in the second minute when he headed in a rebound following a de la Peña free kick, and the pair combined again to set up Luis García; as a result, Espanyol again qualified for the UEFA Cup and eventually reached the competition final, losing to Sevilla FC on penalties.

-From 2007 to 2009, after extending his contract, de la Peña was severely hindered with injury problems.
-However, on 21 February 2009, he managed to net twice in a 2–1 derby win at Barça, with one side ranking first in the league and the other last; Espanyol eventually finished in 10th position.
+From 2007 to 2009, with his contract extended, de la Peña was severely hindered by injury problems.
+However, on 21 February 2009, he managed to net twice in a 2–1 win at Barça in the Derbi Barceloní, as one side ranked first in the league and the other last.

-After the shocking death of new team captain Daniel Jarque, in August 2009, de la Peña was named as his replacement.
-His physical problems continued to bother him tremendously, to a point which he said that if this became a major issue he would retire, which happened on 22 May 2011 at the age of 35, immediately after a home match against Sevilla.
+After the death of new captain Daniel Jarque in August 2009, de la Peña was named as his replacement.
+His physical problems continued to bother him tremendously, to a point which he said that if this became a major issue he would retire, which happened on 22 May 2011 at the age of 35 at the end of a home match against Sevilla.

-International
+International career

-De la Peña, alongside the likes of Gaizka Mendieta, Fernando Morientes and Raúl, played for the Spanish under-21s at both the 1996 UEFA European Championship and the 1996 Summer Olympics, helping the nation reach the quarter-finals in the latter.
+De la Peña, alongside the likes of Gaizka Mendieta, Fernando Morientes and Raúl, played for the Spanish under-21s at both the 1996 UEFA European Championship and the 1996 Summer Olympics.
+He helped the nation reach the quarter-finals in the latter.

-Despite this, he did not make his debut for the senior team until 9 February 2005, at the age of 28 years and 9 months in a 2006 FIFA World Cup qualifier against San Marino (Almería, 5–0).
-He subsequently played for Spain on five occasions during the year, with his last coming against the same opponent.
+Despite this, de la Peña did not make his debut for the senior team until 9 February 2005, at the age of 28 years and 9 months in a 5–0 victory over San Marino for the 2006 FIFA World Cup qualifiers held in Almería.
+He made a further four appearances until the end of the year, his last being against the same opponents.

+Style of play

+De la Peña was known for his technical skills and accurate passing ability.

 Post-retirement

-On 8 June 2011, de la Peña was announced as part of the new coaching staff that would work alongside new manager Luis Enrique – a former teammate at Barcelona – at Serie A club Roma.
+On 8 June 2011, de la Peña joined Serie A club AS Roma's coaching staff under new manager Luis Enrique, a former Barcelona teammate.
 It was announced in August that he would be taking a leave of absence for family reasons.

-Currently, he works as a football agent, and his most known client that he represents is young Barcelona talent Gavi.
+De la Peña subsequently worked as a player agent, with his agency Footalent representing Barcelona youth products Carles Aleñá, Eric García and Gavi among others.

+Personal life

+De la Peña's son, also named Iván (born 2001), played as a defender in the lower leagues.

+On 6 July 2000, he married Lourdes Asensi, daughter of the legendary Barcelona player Juan Manuel Asensi.